rackerlabs/rackspace-how-to/content/cloud-servers/changing-linux-permissions.md

   - The group members can read and execute, but not write the file
   - Any others can only read the file

-The following command option will set your desired permissions to **example.txt**:
+The following command option sets your desired permissions to **example.txt**:

     $ chmod u=rwx,g=rx,o=r example.txt